 Reason #3: You are not eating enough

 Building muscle and losing fat at the same time, is possible.
 But to lose fat, you will need to consume fewer calories than your body burns (energy deficit).
-This energy deficit somewhat inhibits muscle growth, because it decreases protein synthesis rates and increases protein breakdown rates.
+This energy deficit somewhat inhibits muscle growth, as it decreases protein synthesis rates and increases protein breakdown rates.

 Want to learn more about the proper way of bulking?
 Read this article.